 - Care home inhabitants and workers are usually vaccinated by their nursing service provider.

 - People with moving disabilities can get vaccinated at home.
-To call a vaccinator at home, please contact your family physician’s office, or call the state helpline 1247.
+To call a vaccinator at home, please contact your family physician’s office.

 What vaccine to prefer for a booster jab?